antronerds/r2-tutorials/docs/Differential_Expression.md

 1. Choose one of the genes in the table to inspect further.
 2. Hover over the magnify symbol in the list next to the gene name to find a description of the gene.
 3. Now click on the magnify symbol.
 A similar graph is produced as for TF, the differential expression is more pronounced for this gene (Figure 18).
-In stage 4s, even indicating  based on the TF expresion that there is possible subgroup within the INSS 4s stage.
+In stage 4s, even indicating  based on the TF expression that there is possible subgroup within the INSS 4s stage.
 4. In the
     generated picture the samples are not ordered by their gene expression.
 Go to the adjustable settings menu and select **Track and